Requirements

 • Network connectivity, including DNS resolution, to the registries from which Anchore Enterprise needs to download images.

-• Anchore Data Service Access
+• Anchore Data Service (ADS) Access

 • Anchore Enterprise requires access to the datasets in order to perform analysis and vulnerability matching.
 See Anchore Enterprise Data Feeds for more information.